slingr-stack/slingr-docs/content/en/dev-reference/environment-settings/ui-settings.md

 toc: true
 weight: 18
 ---

-These settings have a global impact in the UI of the app.
+These settings hold a global influence on the app's user interface (UI), impacting its appearance and behavior.

-## Theme
+## **Theme**

-It is possible to select between different themes that will change the styling of the app, especially colors.
-By changing the theme all parts in the app will be updated to use it.
+You can select from a range of themes that will alter the styling of the app, including color schemes.
+Enabling a different theme results in a comprehensive visual update across all app components.

 ### Show icons

-If it is disabled buttons and menu options does not show icons.
+By disabling this option, buttons and menu choices within the app will not display icons.
 This option is enabled by default.

-## Header
+## **Header**

 ### Show app logo

-If set the logo of the app will be displayed on the header.
+When enabled, the app's logo will be presented within the header.

 ### Show app label

-If set the label of the app will be displayed on the header and there will a new setting called `Show app label in uppercase` that will let you decide if the name should be converted to uppercase or just leave it as it is.
+Upon activation, the app's label will be showcased within the header.
+An additional setting named **`Show App Label in Uppercase`**  becomes accessible, allowing you to determine whether the label should be presented in uppercase or its original format.

-## Login
+## **Login**

 ### Show default identity provider

-If there are additional identity providers configured and you don't want the default one to show up, you can unset this flag.

-For example if you configure the identity provider for Slack and you don't want users to see the button `Login with <app label>` button you should unset this flag.
+If you have multiple identity providers configured and wish to exclude the default provider from view, you can deactivate this flag.
+This is particularly useful when, for instance, you've established an identity provider for Slack and want to prevent users from encountering the **`Login with <App Label>`** button.

-If there aren't additional identity providers configured this flag doesn't have any effect.
+However, if no additional identity providers are configured, this flag has no effect.

 ### Show app logo

-If set the logo should be displayed in login page.
+Upon activation, the app's logo will be displayed on the login page.

 ### Show background image

-If set the background image that was previously set in the developer portal should be displayed in the login page.
+Enabling this option will exhibit the background image that was previously set within the developer portal on the login page.

 ### Change login panel color

-If set you can define the background color for the login page.
+When this option is enabled, you have the liberty to define the background color for the login page.

 ### Login panel opacity

-Here you can set the opacity that the login panel is going to have.
-You can set a value between zero and one hundred.
+This setting allows you to adjust the opacity of the login panel, with values ranging from zero to one hundred.